 This page is currently being developed.
-Contents will gradually be added.
-French version coming soon.
+Contents will gradually be added, including a French version.

 MISSION READINESS AND WELLNESS PROGRAMME

 Good preparation is essential if you, and your family (if they accompany you), are to be able to function effectively in a new environment, new culture, and new living and working conditions.
 This is particularly true of a non-family mission assignment where you may face a greater risk of involvement in traumatic incidents than you have encountered in your work thus far.
 In addition, your family needs to be prepared to function well during your absence and to readapt to your return.

 Unchecked, stress affects not only personal morale and individual performance, but also organizational effectiveness.
 When the effects of stress are unrecognized and become negative, both personal and professional performance suffers.
-For all of these reasons, when starting a challenging work assignment, it is important to realize that stress will be present in various forms throughout the mission.
+For all these reasons, when starting a challenging work assignment, it is important to realize that stress will be present in various forms throughout the mission.